Skip to main content

 Parameter Values

-Each {{USER_PARAM}} parameter’s position.key becomes a key in the test object.
+For tools: each {{USER_PARAM}} parameter’s position.key becomes a key in the test object.
 The value must pass the parameter’s z validation.
 Optional parameters may be omitted.
 Fixed and server parameters are never included.
+For resources: each query parameter’s key becomes a key in the test object.
+The value must match the declared type.

 Design Principles